Induced Lactation and Re-lactation

 Things that Influence Success

 The baby’s ability and willingness to breastfeed and remove enough milk from the breasts.
-Lots of skin to skin contact is very important.
+Lots of skin to skin contact is essential.

 How to Induce Lactation

-- It is important that the mother prepares long in advance, if she would like to build a good supply for her baby.
+- It is vital that the mother prepares long in advance if she would like to build a good supply for her baby.